Stand with your feet together. Keep your knees locked. Slowly bend forward and touch your toes. Can you reach them?

 Can you touch your toes?
 Can you touch them without pain or compensation?

-You can’t touch your toes: We need to determine if it’s a mobility problem with your hips, the back of your legs, and/or spine or if it’s a stability problem.
+Or You CAN’T touch your toes: We need to determine if it’s a mobility problem with your hips, the back of your legs, and/or spine or if it’s a stability problem.

 Let’s breakdown the movement pattern to solve the problem: